 - School-based behaviour modification strategies and sanctions

-- Support from outside agencies
+- ♣ Support from outside agencies

-- ↓ Internal exclusion- a child works outside the classroom and goes home for lunch
+- 4 Internal exclusion- a child works with senior leaders, another classroom or goes home for lunch

 - Fixed term exclusion

 - Permanent exclusion.

 - External Agencies

 Where there has been a referral to an external agency such as an education social worker or educational psychologist, normal procedures under this policy may be suspended if recommended by professionals.
 As soon as contact is made with the family by the agency, the date on which normal procedures should be resumed, will be agreed by the parents, pupil, Head teacher, class teacher and the relevant professional.